• Home

 how to make these gluten free, vegetarian or vegan

-Unfortunately gochujang isn’t usually gluten free.
-In it’s place I would probably recommend using something like sriracha.
+The majority of gochujang isn’t gluten free but there a few gluten free versions becoming available these days.
+If you can’t find a gluten free option, I would probably recommend using something like sriracha.
 Although it isn’t Korean, it has a similar heat which would be a suitable alternative.

 To make these lettuce cups vegetarian I would recommend swapping the pork for tofu.
 This would be the same if you were making them vegan.
 However you would also need to swap the honey to make them vegan.